 Need a report that reflects how COVID-19 has impacted this market and its growth?

-Key Market Trends
+Wearable Technology Market Trends

 Head-Mounted Display is Expected to Witness Significant Growth

-Immersive HMDs are primarily used to experience virtual reality (VR) and augmented reality (AR).
-Mainstream usage by the consumers has been limited due to cost, availability, ergonomics, unfashionable design, and other factors.
+- Immersive HMDs are primarily used to experience virtual reality (VR) and augmented reality (AR).
+Mainstream usage by consumers has been limited due to cost, availability, ergonomics, unfashionable design, and other factors.
 The primary driver for AR HMDs is enterprise usage, where they are used internally as hands-free tools for business process improvement and training.

 North America is Expected to Hold a Major Share